 How WordPress Uses the .htaccess File

 WordPress automatically stores some of its settings in the .htaccess file.
 For example, it uses .htaccess when it rewrites URLs to make them more readable by humans and search engines.

 When you navigate to Settings » Permalinks and select the URL structure for your blog, WordPress automatically rewrites your .htaccess file to handle the URL structure you choose.

-Plugins such as W3 Total Cache will modify your .htaccess file in order to configure the caching and optimization tools that are part of the plugin.
+Also, plugins such as W3 Total Cache will modify your .htaccess file in order to configure the caching and optimization tools that are part of the plugin.

-The .htaccess file is usually found in the root directory of your WordPress site.
-Your FTP client may not be able to show it, as by default all files and directory names starting with a period are considered hidden by the server.
+You should find .htaccess in the root directory of your WordPress site.
+However, your FTP client may not initially show the file since file names starting with a period are considered hidden by the server.